marko-js/htmljs-parser/README.md

    *  ╰─             ╰─ attrMethod "(ev) { foo(); }"
    */
   onAttrMethod(range) {
+    range.typeParams; // Another range which includes the type params for the method. range.typeParams.value; // Another range which includes the type params without outer angle brackets.

     range.params; // Another range which includes the params for the method. range.params.value; // Another range which includes the method params without outer parenthesis.